shihabmuhtasim/Emu8086-Assembly-Password-Strength-Checker/README.md

 ## Contributors

-- [Your Name] - [Describe your contributions]
+- [shihabmuhtasim]

 ## License

-This project is licensed under the [Your License Name] - see the [LICENSE.md](LICENSE.md) file for details.

-For any questions or feedback, feel free to contact [Your Email or Contact Information].
+For any questions or feedback, feel free to contact [shihabmuhtasim@gmail.com].

 Happy coding!